 Current students in good standing in BS-CS, BA-CS, and those completing their Minor in CS are eligible.
 Applications from other majors at CU Denver or non-degree will be evaluated based on their current transcript.
 The student's application is subject to the approval of the Chair of Computer Science and Engineering.
+Students completing the BS-CY program are not eligible to complete this certificate.

 Students planning to pursue a Cyber Security & Secure Computing Certificate in Computer Science and Engineering should apply as early as possible to facilitate course planning, and in no case later than census date of the semester prior to graduation with a bachelor's degree.
+To apply to the certificate, students must complete the intent-to-complete form.